Skip to main content

 Change data capture extraction

 SQL Server Change Data Capture (CDC) simplifies the extract, transform, and load processes.
 It also records data changes such as inserts, deletes, and updates, but it provides more details than SQL Server Change Tracking.
-The mechanism for capturing and the information captured are distinct.
+The capture mechanism and the information it captures differ.

-SQL Server CDC requires no schema changes to existing tables, no columns for timestamps are added to the tracked (source) tables, and no triggers are created.
-It collects data and stores it in tables known as change tables.
+SQL Server CDC requires no schema changes to existing tables, adds no timestamp columns to the tracked (source) tables, and creates no triggers.
+SQL Server collects data and stores it in change tables.

 When you apply CDC to a table, SQL Server automatically creates a second table to track all DML (inserts, updates, and deletes) to the table.
-SQL Server internally tracks all DML to the base table by reading committed transactions from the transaction log, similar to how replication is implemented.
-This log reading occurs in the background and adds no additional work to the originating transaction.
+SQL Server internally tracks all DML to the base table by reading committed transactions from the transaction log, similar to how SQL Server implements replication.
+SQL Server reads this log in the background, adding no additional work to the originating transaction.

 note